 Similar to the stand-by fear, we’ve all experienced the all-consuming wonder of whether or not you remembered to lock the door.
 Whether it’s on a plane to a country many miles away, or in bed after you’ve gotten snuggled in, that self-doubt is a hard one to ignore.
 There are now options out there that allow you to control your locks from your phone, such as Deadbolt.
 Think of it as a virtual spare key, so no need to hide anything under your doormat or fear about leaving anything unlocked.
 Whether you need to let the dog walker in while you’re out or the kids have lost their keys again, this virtual key will solve any future hassle.

 Lastly, as we get into the mature years of our lives, we need to pay extra attention of how we move around the house.
 In fact, the stairs are probably the most important feature of the home we need to future-proof.
 Missing one step while going up or down a staircase is a lot more dangerous than it sounds.
 As we get older and our daily step intake decreases, we might be more tempted to use the stairs as a source of exercise.
 However, if muscles have weakened and mobility has become limited, it’s actually a much safer option to join a gym for the a wall on the treadmill, swim in the pool, or spin on the bikes!
-We’d recommend investing in an Age Mobility stairlift to take the pressure off your legs and make sure you get safely from one floor to another.
-This company even
+We’d recommend investing in a chair lift installation from companies like Age Mobility to take the pressure off your legs and make sure you get safely from one floor to another.
+Motorized Stair Lifts like these can greatly improve your daily mobility and convenience.

 That concludes the ways that you can future-proof your home today!
 Although it may seem premature, it’s never too early to make sure your home is ready for the years to come.